Abhi9108865162/pes_pd/README.md

 <summary> WEEK-3 -> Day - 3 </summary>

 # Design library cell using Magic Layout and ngspice characterization
+Designing the Library Cell with Magic Layout:

+Install Magic: Make sure you have Magic Layout installed on your system.

+Define the Cell: Using Magic, you'll define the layout and schematic of your library cell.
+This can include logic gates, flip-flops, or other custom digital or analog components.

+Layout Design: Create the physical layout of the cell, specifying the positions of transistors, interconnections, and metal layers.
+Ensure that the layout adheres to design rules and constraints for the semiconductor technology you're using.

+Schematic Capture: Create a schematic representation of the cell, specifying its electrical connections and component properties.

+Extraction: Use Magic to extract parasitic capacitance, resistance, and other electrical properties from the layout.
+This information is crucial for accurate electrical characterization.

 ## 1. Labs for CMOS inverter ngspice simulations

+       * CMOS Inverter
+* Supply voltage
+Vdd vdd 0 DC 5V
+* Input pulse
+Vin in 0 PULSE (0 5V 0 0.1ns 0.1ns 10ns 20ns)
+* CMOS transistors
+Mn out in 0 0 nMOS W=1u L=180n
+Mp out in vdd vdd pMOS W=1u L=180n
+* Load capacitance
+Cload out 0 10f
+* DC Analysis
+.dc VIN 0V 5V 0.1V
+.control
+run
+plot out
+.endc

 - ###  IO placer revision
 ![VirtualBox_PES_physical_design_17_09_2023_08_02_15](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/5320d97f-5c0f-4159-ba65-a2ffe7b96892)
 ![VirtualBox_PES_physical_design_17_09_2023_08_18_53](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/910e6c0a-92ae-4e8b-a6ad-8114f06db3e0)